Boxer's fracture is a common name for a fracture of the long bone that connects the little finger to the wrist.

 Your doctor may recommend:

-To help reduce your chances of getting boxer's fracture, take the following steps:
+To help reduce your chance of boxer's fracture, take these steps:

-American Academy of Orthopedic Surgeons
+American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Association

 Hand fractures.
-American Academy of Orthopedic Surgeons website.
+American Academy of Orthopedic Surgeons Ortho Info website.
 Available at: http://orthoinfo.aaos.org/topic.cfm?topic=A00010 .
 Updated October 2007.
 Accessed September 17, 2013.